 - Caffesso (Amazon)

 There’s also the recycling problem.
-Nespresso pods are made out of aluminium, and while it’s relatively easy to recycle there aren’t lots of aluminium recycling facilities so it has to be shipped out.
+Nespresso pods are made out of aluminum, and while it’s relatively easy to recycle there aren’t lots of aluminum recycling facilities so it has to be shipped out.
 The other pods are plastic easier to recycle because plastic doesn’t need to be shipped out for recycling.

 What are the best Nespresso Flavors?

 - Ristretto: full-bodied, a great intense espresso.
 Those who don’t like espresso will not like this.
 Intensity:10

 - Roma: Very natural, easy for everybody, sweet and woody notes and a full lasting taste.
 Intensity:8